529669517/HAR_LSTM/README.md

 Introduction
 ------------

-This module is written by Kaiyi Zhang (300070775).
 The module trains a Long Short Term Memory (LSTM) to classify human activities based on smartphone sensors information only.

 The Human Activity Recognition (HAR) dataset [1] is available in the UCI Machine Learning Repository.